tef/snippets/README.rst

 - Put back tags and selective following
 - Make the HTML less abhorrent.
 - Populate list of emails from g-apps api, rather than hand populating it.
-- Even less hard coding of dates, times, email address, configuration.
+- Even less hard coding of cron dates, times, email address, configuration.
+- Use pytz, perhaps flask too instead of raw wsgi and homebrew timezone config